adrianrodriguesm/Detective-Z/README.md

 # Detective Z
 Detective Z is an information game created from scratch whose foundations lays in a procedural way of generating environmental storytelling through a multi-agent simulation.
-The game was develop for my master thesis at IST in Lisbon.
+The game was developed for my master thesis at IST in Lisbon.
 This the description of the game:

 *Zombies are part of our world.*